codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_7_the_algorithm_for_finding_the_translation_table_entries.md

 These subsections show only architecturally-valid programming of the TCR.
 See also [Possible translation table registers programming errors on page D4-1673](#).

 ### Finding the translation table entry when using the 4KB translation granule

+Table D4-25 shows the translation table descriptor address, for each level of lookup, when using the 4KB translation granule.
+See the start of [The algorithm for finding the translation table entries on page D4-1674](#) for more information about terms used in the table.